Best and Worst Nursing Homes in Columbia, SC

-The Top Ten Best Nursing Homes in the Columbia Area
+The Top Ten Best Nursing Homes in the Columbia, SC Area

 U.S. News and World Report has assembled a list of the best nursing homes in the Columbia, SC, area.
 Their top ten list follows.
 Recent deficiency ratings are noted and arise from cross-checking the ProPublica database.
 None of these facilities were fined.